mui/material-ui/docs/src/pages/components/grid/grid.md

 ## Spacing

 The responsive grid focuses on consistent spacing widths, rather than column width.

-Material Design margins and columns follow an **8px** square baseline grid.
-The `spacing` prop value is an integer between 0 and 10 inclusive.
-By default, the spacing between two grid items follows a linear function: `output(spacing) = spacing * 8px`, e.g. `spacing={2}` creates a 16px wide gap.
+By default, the spacing between two grid items follows a linear function: `output(spacing) = spacing * 8px`, so `spacing={2}` creates a 16px wide gap.

+The spacing value can be any positive number, including decimals.
+For example, `spacing={3.5}` creates a 28px gap.

-This output transformation function can be customized [using the theme](/customization/spacing/).
+For further customization, the output transformation function can be changed [using the theme](/customization/spacing/).

 {{"demo": "pages/components/grid/SpacingGrid.js", "bg": true}}